-- Scale-ups will be able to apply to use the route through a fast-track verification process.
+- Scale-ups can apply to use the route through a fast-track verification process.

 To qualify as a scale-up, a business must have:

-- Annual average revenue or employment growth rate over a 3-year period greater than 20%.
+- Annual average revenue or employment growth rate over three years greater than 20%.

-- A minimum of 10 employees at the start of the 3-year period.
+- A minimum of 10 employees at the start of the 3 years.

 High Potential Individual visa

 This will be open to high-potential graduates from top global universities.
-The definitions and eligibility requirements for ‘top global university’ and ‘high potential graduates’ have yet to be defined but are likely to respectively include a closed list of government-approved institutions, and characteristics such as age, salary, and postgraduate qualifications.
+The definitions and eligibility requirements for ‘top global university’ and ‘high potential graduates’ have yet to be defined but are likely to include a closed list of government-approved institutions and characteristics such as age, salary, and postgraduate qualifications.